fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Before we move to the second step, we should double check that our join has worked by viewing the attribute table for our original layer, scrolling to the right, and noticing that all of the data from the CSV file has been added to our original attribute table.
 You can also see how QGIS renames the fields to indicate where the data comes from--the CENSUS2010POP field is now labled as _CO-EST2013-Alldata\_CENESUS2010POP_, which is the CSV filename prepended to the original field name.

-Take special note of the range of data in the population column that's visible at first glance: they range from around 2000 to 169,000 with most totals in the 20k and 30k range.
+Take special note of the range of data in the population column (it appears directly to the right of the state name column): the values range from around 2000 to 169,000 with most totals in the 20k and 30k range.
 The important point here is that they are all very reasonable population totals for counties.

 Close the attribute table.

-## Styling the map based on data
+## Styling the Map Based on Data

 Now on to the second step of useful joins--making our new population data visible.
 QGIS makes it easy to automatically style data and therefore make visual analysis much easier).
 To illustrate, let's style our map so that the counties are color coded by population size (so, for instance, lighter shades indicate lower populations; darker shades higher population).
 We've just verified that the population totals in our table make sense for this kind of color coding.